12-10-2009, 11:06 PM | #41 |

 Member #2176

-My Ride: 97 Mitsubishi Eclipse GST Spyder AWD iTrader: (3)
+97 Mitsubishi Eclipse GST Spyder AWD

 lookin good!
 You got pretty clever in there.
 Im sure we'll see you out next season.
 You plan on rolling in on the track rental we spoke about at the dyno day with Tort?